sendinblue/APIv3-nodejs-library/docs/SMTPApi.md

 var apiInstance = new SendinBlueApi.SMTPApi();

 var opts = {
-  'templateStatus': false, // Boolean | Filter on the status of the template.
+  'templateStatus': true, // Boolean | Filter on the status of the template.
 Active = true, inactive = false 'limit': 50, // Number | Number of documents returned per page 'offset': 0 // Number | Index of the first document in the page };